How to make a living when you have multiple chemical sensitivity

 Another hair stylist opened her own chemically-free hair salon in a Danish town.
 She serves regular people, and also has several MCS customers.
 Some travel to her salon from far away to avoid the usual chemical onslaught.

-She ask her customers up front to not wear fragrances, and the day before the appointment she sends a reminder to their cell phones (text/SMS).
+She asks her customers up front to not wear fragrances, and the day before the appointment she sends a reminder to their cell phones (text/SMS).
 If they still show up fragranced, they may be asked to remove their outer layer of clothing and wash up in the bathroom.
 Winter coats may be hung outside.
 This works well, but may not work outside the compliant culture in the Nordic countries.

 A woman in the Midwest goes to yard sales to pick up items she can clean up and sell online.
 That can be anything from collector’s coffee mugs to small appliances.
 Yard sales in upscale neighborhoods are often the best places to go.
 But you need a good nose for what will sell, otherwise you can end up with a garage full of worthless junk.